-*All courses will require some preparatory work prior to your arrival on campus and some may require a final assignment following the week on campus.
+*All courses will require two weeks of preparatory work prior to your arrival on campus and will require two weeks of coursework following the week on campus.

-We are pleased to announce the 2013 schedule for the Accelerated Summer Courses through the Upper Iowa University Center for Distance Education.
+We are pleased to announce the 2014 schedule for the Accelerated Summer Courses.
 These courses will be offered on our main campus located in scenic Fayette, Iowa.
-Learners will have the opportunity to work with faculty who bring both academic and practical experience to the classroom while networking with other learners.
+While on campus for one week, learners will have the opportunity to work with faculty who bring both academic and practical experience to the classroom while networking with other learners.
 Come join us and find out what a unique and rewarding academic experience it can be!

 REGISTER TODAY – ENROLLMENT IS LIMITED FOR THE ACCELERATED COURSES

 For more information, call 800-553-4150, email email@example.com, or contact your admission counselor or advisor.